foresto/plymouth-dandelion/README.md

 # Dandelion

-A theme for the Plymouth graphical boot system for linux.
+An animated theme for the Plymouth graphical boot system.

 [![Dandelion screenshot](screenshot.png)](http://brej.org/blog/wp-content/uploads/2009/12/dandelion.ogg)

+Note: The pictured logo is just a placeholder.
+In practice, the logo from your linux distribution's plymouth package will be displayed instead.

 # Installation